FBen3/unit-pytest-game/README.md

 Assumptions:

- - All source code is located inside
+- All source code, including tests are located inside
 - `Python 3.10` was used during development & testing
 - Testing framework: `Pytest`
 - Program expects a user supplied path to an input file
+- Optional `-s`,`--save` flag to persist database between runs
- - Program is run from inside project root `UnitPytestGame` <-- right now this is unit-pytest-game ........ was changed cause you re-cloned the project I'm pretty sure
+- Program can be run from anywhere [!!! make sure this is true !!!]

 Quickstart:

 - **Run**:
 - **Run test suite**:
 - **Run unit tests**:
 - **Run a group of tests**:

+Observations:

+- it's possible for an item to close while another is being listed or bet on
+- future feature is maybe to be able to read multiple files concurrently